Skip to main content

 Always check the amount of carbohydrate (sugar or glucose) in whichever product you use to treat a hypo.
 The amount in different fizzy drinks, glucose tablets or gels may change over time.
 Check the amount needed to give you 15g of carbohydrate.

-If your blood glucose level is still below 4, repeat the treatment by taking a further 15g of fast acting carbohydrate.
+If your blood glucose level is still below 4mmol/l, repeat the treatment by taking a further 15g of fast-acting carbohydrate.
 Do this even if your symptoms have improved.

 Take a moment to consider when and why the hypo happened.
 This can help you to prevent it happening in future.
-If you are having hypos regularly, talk to your GP.
+If you are having hypos regularly, talk to your doctor.

 If you use insulin to treat type 2 diabetes, ask your team if you need to use and store glucagon injections to treat hypos.

-• Have your blood glucose meter to hand to check your blood glucose
+• Have your blood glucose meter with you to check your blood glucose.

 Diabetes and alcohol